National Indigenous Coaching Awards

 Nomination information to include the following:

-Nominations must include supporting narrative documenting how the nominee displays the following qualities:
+Nominations must also include supporting narrative documenting how the nominee displays the following qualities:

-- Shows a personal commitment to his/her coach development
+1. Shows a personal commitment to their coach development

-- Demonstrates a positive image as it relates to his/her role as an Indigenous coach
+2. Demonstrates a positive image as it relates to their role as an Indigenous coach

-- List any coach awards or levels of achievement that the nominee has received.
-Proof of achievements is requested (i.e., highest level of competition coached at top ranking and results, MVC and other accomplishments).
+• List any coach awards or levels of achievement that the nominee has received.
+Proof of achievements is requested (i.e., highest level of competition coached at top ranking and results, most valuable coach (MVC) and other accomplishments).